 Nettles, especially freeze-dried, have been shown to control histamines and thus are featured in many allergy combinations.
 You can also buy them on their own.

 NAC is an amino acid that is a fantastic antioxidant that also thins mucus and acts as an expectorant.

 Butterbur is an herb that was featured in the British Medical Journal.
 A group of Swiss researchers found when taken four times a day, one tablet of butterbur was as effective as a popular antihistamine drug in controlling the symptoms of hay fever.
 Plus, it doesn’t cause drowsiness.
 Butterbur can also be helpful for sinus and allergy-related headaches, including migraines.

-Another easy homeopathic remedy is honey.
-Take one tablespoon of local, raw honey per day, such as Golden Angels Raw Honey.
-This may help your body build a tolerance to the local pollen that wreaks havoc on your system The International Archives of Allergy and Immunology published an article in 2011 demonstrating that raw honey was beneficial in reducing allergy symptoms in their test group.
+Some people find that consuming honey to be helpful.
+Try taking one tablespoon of local, raw honey per day, such as Hungry Hill Farm Raw Honey.
+This may help your body build a tolerance to the local pollen that wreaks havoc on your system.

-Our most popular allergy combinations are Oregon’s Wild Harvest Aller-Aid, Rootology Breathe Free (Chinese herbal), and Clear Products Clear Sinus & Ear capsules.
+Some of our popular allergy combinations are Bluebonnet Just Breathe, Mt.
+Angel Quercetin Zinc, Life Seasons Breathe-X, Rootology Breathe Free (Chinese herbal), and Clear Products Clear Sinus & Ear capsules (homeopathic and Chinese herbal).
 These are which are great for allergies that affect your sinuses and eustachian tubes.
 We also carry Boiron homeopathic RhinAllergy quick-dissolving tabs (formerly Sabadil), and BioAllers homeopathic Pollen Hayfever/Tree Pollen liquids.

 Foods to potentially avoid: